RESEARCH STARTER

 The process of polarization mainly concerns the direction of the electric field as the light wave travels.
 Most light is unpolarized, which means that the electric field is oscillating in multiple directions as the wave moves.
 The light from the sun and the light from a light bulb are both common examples of unpolarized light.
 In polarized light, the electric field vibrates in just one direction.
 It could be moving up and down, side to side, or diagonally, but it moves in only one plane, and its overall orientation remains perpendicular to the wave motion.

 The idea of polarized light was first hinted at in experiments conducted by seventeenth-century Danish scientist Erasmus Bartholin, who noticed how light passing through a mineral crystal produced a series of images and that one image seemed to move around the others as the crystal was rotated.
 This suggested to Bartholin that the crystal somehow split the light into two separate beams.
-In the eighteenth century, French physicist Etienne Malus found that when sunlight passed through a crystal, it produced multiple images.
+In the early nineteenth century, French physicist Étienne Malus observed sunlight reflected from the windows of the Luxembourg Palace through a crystal and noticed that the images changed in intensity as he rotated the crystal.
 He then discovered that he could manipulate the experiment to make one of the images disappear.
 From this, he theorized that sunlight consisted of two different kinds of light; later scientists determined that the effect was caused by different polarizations of sunlight.

 The process of transforming unpolarized light into polarized light is called polarization.
 This can be accomplished in several different ways.
 A common polarization effect can be observed in light reflecting off a nonmetallic surface.
 Metallic surfaces reflect light on a number of different oscillation planes, so the light remains unpolarized.
 Polarizing light by reflecting it depends on the material the reflecting substance is made of and the angle at which the light hits the surface.
 For example, a field of freshly fallen snow or the waters of a lake can reflect light at an angle parallel to the surface, which concentrates the oscillations of the electric field into a single plane.
 If the polarization effect is large enough, a person may perceive the light as a glare reflected off the surface.
-If light is reflected at a very specific angle, all the light waves will line up and be perfectly polarized.
+If light is reflected at a very specific angle, the reflected light can become completely polarized.
 This phenomenon is called Brewster’s angle, named after nineteenth-century Scottish physicist David Brewster.

 Light can also be polarized through the effects of being scattered by a medium.
 When light passes through a substance such as air, it often strikes the molecules within the substance.
 This transfer of energy causes the electrons in the molecules to produce their own oscillating electromagnetic waves, scattering and polarizing the light.
 This effect is what makes the sky blue, as the blue frequencies of light are scattered by Earth’s atmosphere.
 Similar to reflected light, light polarized by scattering can produce glare.